 Mechanism of Psoriasis

 Psoriasis is characterized by an atypical fast growth of the skin epidermis.
-During psoriasis, multi-level pathological pathways cause non-regulated production and accumulation of skin cells (especially after injury) in psoriasis.
+During psoriasis, multi-level pathological pathways cause non-regulated production and accumulation of skin cells (especially after an injury) in psoriasis.

 The life cycle of Skin cells (28-30 days) is shrunk to 3-5 days in psoriasis.
 An inflammatory cassette in the dermis, comprised of three subtypes of white blood cells i.e. T-cells, macrophages, and dendritic cells, forces the keratinocytes to mature early.
 After traveling from dermis to the epidermis, these immune cells secrete inflammatory chemical signals (cytokines).
 These signals are tumor necrosis factor-α, interleukin-22, interleukin-36γ, interleukin-6, and interleukin-1β.